 - Strategy change and financial governance.

-The Training Program is structured in three training modules consisting of:
+The Training Program is structured into eight topics consisting of:

 - Learning set and reflective exercise